MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/scripts/powershell-script-create-teams-from-managers-export-managers.md

 # PowerShell script sample - Export managers and their directs

-Use this PowerShell script to export a list of managers and their directs for your organization, in preparation for creating a people manager team for each manager with their directs as team members.
+Use this PowerShell script to export a list of managers and their directs for your organization.
+Use this script in preparation for creating a people manager team for each manager with their direct reports as team members.

-To learn about this PowerShell script, read [Create people manager teams](../create-manager-directs-teams.md).
+To learn about this PowerShell script, see [Create people manager teams](../create-manager-directs-teams.md).

 If you're new to PowerShell and need help getting started, see [Overview of Azure PowerShell](/powershell/azure/overview).